Hike or bike the trails to Huron's edge

 The Rains Point Trail is 0.5 km and is wheelchair accessible.
 The trail winds through the forest, eventually connecting to an old road leading to the site of an 1837 settlement founded by Major Rains.
 The buildings are gone but the lilac bushes, rosebushes and grapevines planted by their owners are still there, near a limestone beach on the shore of Lake Huron.

-Finally, a short loop trail leads from the fort ruins through a cedar forest to a cobble beach.
+Finally, the Voyaguer Trail, a 0.4 km loop, leads from the fort ruins through a cedar forest to a cobble beach.

 Each trail offers visitors an opportunity to enjoy the stunning lake views and serene wilderness that surround Fort St. Joseph.